martinber/noaa-apt/docs/how-it-works.md

 I made them different types so it's harder to confuse them.

+- Rates are integer because AFAIK nobody uses non-integer sample rates.

+- There are no direct operators between Freqs and Rates because they should depend on the units you want to use.

 ### Resampling algorithm

 I did something like what you can see